 - 180,000 dictionary entries and 58,000 example sentences.

-Based on Jim Breen’s JMdict, Imiwa? is the best free Japanese dictionary apps available on iOS.
+Based on Jim Breen’s JMdict, Imiwa? is another good free Japanese dictionary app for iOS.
 It offers lots of powerful features including:

 - 170,000 entries in Japanese and English, with some translations also available in German, French, and Russian.